elstr/PigDataViz/README.md

 * [ X ] Renders nicely in the most current versions of Firefox, Edge, and Chrome, and look good on both desktop and mobile.

+### Pending:
+[ ] When url har year param, calculate the progress percent and render progress bar from there

+[ ] Make progress bar responsive